tjcreedy/metamate/README.md

 A final user wants to overwrite many of the defaults.
 ```
-numtdumper.py find -A asvs.fasta -o outputdir -D blastdb/myrefs -L reads.fasta  -s 5 --length 400 -b 6 --onlyvarybycodon --distancemodel K80 -r 3 --dbmatchpercent 99 --dbmatchlength 390
+numtdumper.py find -A asvs.fasta -o outputdir -D blastdb/myrefs -L reads.fasta  -s 5 --expectedlength 400 -b 6 --onlyvarybycodon --distancemodel K80 -r 3 --dbmatchpercent 99 --dbmatchlength 390
 ```
-They have specified a target length of 400bp (`--length`), allowed 6 bases of variation around this (`-b`), but specified that this should `--onlyvarybycodon` meaning that the final specification is that any ASVs that are not 394, 397, 400, 403 or 406 bp in length will be designated as verified-non-authentic.
+They have specified a target length of 400bp (`--expectedlength`), allowed 6 bases of variation around this (`-b`), but specified that this should `--onlyvarybycodon` meaning that the final specification is that any ASVs that are not 394, 397, 400, 403 or 406 bp in length will be designated as verified-non-authentic.
 When translating amino acids to check for stop codons, they have specified that NUMTdumper should use the 3rd  (`-r`) reading frame (i.e. the sequences start on the second codon position).
 They have specified that the UPGMA tree built on an alignment of the ASVs should be constructed acording to Kimura's two-parameter distance (`--distancemodel`).
 Finally, when searching against the references supplied in a blastdatabase, ASVs should be selected as verified-authentic if the match is 99% identical or greater (`--dbmatchpercent`) with a pairwise alignment between query and hit of at least 390 bp (`--bdmatchlength`).

 For more information on individual arguments, or how NUMTdumper works, see below.